Market Overview

 Digital tools enhance data transparency and facilitate informed decision-making, so empowering governments, corporations, and consumers to significantly contribute to environmental objectives.
 Furthermore, the model immediately facilitates the achievement of Sustainable Development Goal 12 (responsible consumption and production), underscoring its significance as a fundamental element of contemporary sustainability efforts.

-The major global players in the market include SAP, IBM , Capgemini SE, Dassault Systèmes SE, Cisco Systems, Inc., Oracle, KPMG International Ltd., iPoint‑systems GmbH, Rheaply, ONE CLICK LCA Ltd. and among others.
+Major companies include SAP, IBM, Capgemini SE, Dassault Systèmes SE, Cisco Systems, Oracle, KPMG International Ltd., iPoint-systems GmbH, Rheaply, and ONE CLICK LCA Ltd.

 Why Choose DataM?